robfors/fiber_recycling/README.md

 # FiberRecycling
-This Ruby Gem offers a ducktype for `Fiber` that will reuse old native fibers for a small performance gain.
-It will work as a drop in replacment for Ruby's natve `Fiber`.
+This Ruby Gem offers a duck type for `Fiber` that will reuse old native fibers for a small performance gain.
+It will work as a drop in replacment for Ruby's natve `Fiber`, offering a small performance gain.

 # Install
 `gem install fiber_recycling`